Icelk/kvarn.org/public/pipeline.md

 # Layer 4 / Caching and compression

-All outgoing data from this layer is cached based on the output of Layer 5.
+All outgoing data from this layer is cached based on the output of [layer 5](#layer-5--pathing).

 Rules can be created to get hits from other pages (the Prime extensions) when accessing a page; server-side redirecting, above the caching level.